-The available science on molds and their potential health effects remains under study, but considerable progress has been made.
-The U.S. Centers for Disease Control and Prevention (CDC), the Institute of Medicine of the U.S. National Academy of Sciences, the World Health Organization and Health Canada all agree that living or working in a building with mold damage results in increased risk of respiratory disease.
-Although there are several guidance documents available, there are no accepted national or international standards for mold investigation, evaluation or remediation.
-AIHA, however, has worked to translate the advice from the previously mentioned government agencies into state-of-the-art inspection and sampling protocols, such as AIHA’s Recognition, Evaluation and Control of Indoor Mold book, also known as the Green Book.
-If properly used, these methods are suitable for assessing hidden contamination and directing essential visual inspections.
-For health outcomes, there are no available exposure assessment methods that can provide useful information for individuals.
-This is primarily due to the fact that each person’s response to mold exposure is unique.
+Considerable advances in science on molds and their potential health effects continue.
+The U.S. Centers for Disease Control and Prevention (CDC), the Institute of Medicine of the U.S. National Academy of Sciences, the World Health Organization, and Health Canada all agree that living or working in a building with mold damage results in an increased risk of respiratory disease.
+There are no accepted national or international standards for mold investigation, evaluation, or remediation, though several guideline documents exist.

-When significant mold or other sewage contamination has occurred, it is recommended that business and homeowners seek professional guidance before attempting to clean large amounts of contaminated materials.
+When significant mold or other sewage contamination has occurred, it is recommended that businesses and homeowners seek professional guidance before attempting to clean large amounts of contaminated materials.
 Industrial hygienists and other safety and health professionals can anticipate health and safety concerns and design solutions to prevent exposures using guidelines established by governmental agencies and institutions such as the Institute of Inspection Cleaning and Restoration Certification.
-The following agencies and organizations have guidance related to mold response:

 The Centers for Disease Control and Prevention

 U.S. Environmental Protection Agency